 Community Health Improvement Plan

-Our hospital completed an implementation plan that was adopted by the hospital Board of Trustees in fiscal year 2013.
+Our hospital completed an implementation plan that was adopted by the hospital Board of Trustees in 2022.
 The implementation plan connects the hospital, community partners, clinicians and other resources with identified health needs.
 Our hospital aligns health priorities with the areas of greatest identified need and considers where the hospital’s resources will generate the greatest impact.

 Community benefit initiatives and programs at our hospital address local community health needs as identified by our community health needs assessment.
 Community benefits include the following: